CALL FOR PAPERS

 September 18-19, 2017

 The annual conference of the Conflict Research Society (CRS) will be hosted by the Changing Character of War programme at Pembroke College, University of Oxford on 18-19 September, 2017.
-We invite you to submit panel and individual paper proposals that bridge theory, empirics and practice in peace and conflict research.
+We invite you register for the conference.

 The conference theme is Ending Violence In Turbulent Times.
-We are, therefore, particularly keen to invite submissions that discuss the mechanisms underlying the onset, continuation and resolution of all forms of violence, from interpersonal, to criminal, to large-scale organised war.
+We therefore have a number of paper and panel presentations that discuss the mechanisms underlying the onset, continuation and resolution of all forms of violence, from interpersonal, to criminal, to large-scale organised war.
 The conference seeks to generate debate and relationships between scholars and practitioners interested in key issues surrounding the dynamics of violent political conflict, dialogue, diplomacy and peacebuilding.
 The conference will continue its tradition of multi-disciplinary focus and is open to the full range of quantitative and qualitative methodological approaches to the subject.